Spectral Analysis of Proton Eigenfunctions in Crystalline Environments: Introduction

-One of the fundamental characteristics of the model, as extensively discussed in reference \cite{gamberale2023coherent}, lies in its uniform definition of the proper frequency denoted as $\omega$ for the oscillators within the material.
-This uniformity is achieved through the utilization of a periodic electrostatic potential referred to as the "jellium crystal".
-Importantly, this potential also serves the purpose of constraining the amplitude of oscillations within the material.
-During the diagonalization process of the total Hamiltonian, the frequency $\omega$ is combined with the plasma frequency $\omega_p$ associated with the oscillating charges.
-This combination yields a modified or "dressed" frequency denoted as $\omega'=\sqrt{\omega^2+\omega_p^2}$.
+One of the key features of the model, as extensively elaborated in reference \cite{gamberale2023coherent}, is its consistent definition of the natural frequency denoted as $\omega$ for all oscillators within the material.
+This uniformity is established by employing a periodic electrostatic potential known as the ``jellium crystal''.
+During the diagonalization process of the total Hamiltonian, the frequency $\omega$ is combined with the plasma frequency $\omega_p=\sqrt{e^2N_s/(mV)}$ associated with the oscillating charges.
+This combination yields a modified or ``dressed'' frequency denoted as $\omega'=\sqrt{\omega^2+\omega_p^2}$.
 It is noteworthy that the photon momentum, represented as $\mathbf{k}$, remains unchanged throughout this process.
 Consequently, within this model, there exist no states in which electromagnetic energy generated within the material can propagate into the vacuum, thereby forming a naturally occurring resonating cavity.

-Another crucial aspect is that the coherent electromagnetic modes that emerge, oscillating with a fixed phase relation to the matter oscillators, possess wave vectors pointing in all possible spatial directions.
-This enhances the coupling between matter and field, enabling the formation of the energy gap.
+Another crucial aspect of the emerging coherent electromagnetic modes, which oscillate with a fixed phase relation to the matter oscillators, is the orientation of their wave vectors in all possible spatial directions.
+This enhances the coupling between matter and electromagnetic fields, enabling the formation of the energy gap.

+While the overall framework seems largely satisfactory in its primary aspects, a notable question remains regarding size of the oscillation amplitude of the coherent state, a parameter directly influencing the energy gap's magnitude.
+In this investigation, we approach this issue employing a rigorous physical methodology, thereby dispelling any lingering remnants of heuristic speculation.
+This is the main result of the present work.

 In the subsequent sections, we will focus on the bound states of protons bound to crystal sites.
 In Sect.\ \ref{sec:core} we find the spectrum through a numerical solution of the Schr\"odinger equation and taking into account the Bloch theorem.
 In Sect.\ \ref{quasi} we consider a perturbation term which accounts for deviations in energy level spacing, resulting in minor e.m.\ mode splitting.